jasonebox/CARRA_ERA5_events_old/README.md

 The codebase could be later re-applied to say the 23-26 September, 2022 Fiona rain event which had the strongest/latest melting for Greenland on record;
 ?that content could be useful in the Copernicus EU state of the climate report.

-? data access via Kristian P Nielsen DMI
+? data access via Kristian P Nielsen (KPN) @ DMI

 regridding using geomatch via Adrian Wehrlé

+** demonstrating CARRA skill with and without Greenland AWS data is a committed publicatoni topic via an ESA PRODEX contract that is supporting the software development for assimilating ESA SICE albedo; partners are GEUS and DMI KPN